systematicfunnels/greenli8/README.md

 ### Deploy on Vercel (Recommended)

-greenli8 is optimized for Vercel deployment.
+Validate_AI is optimized for Vercel deployment.

 1. **Push to GitHub**
    ```bash